meteor/meteor/content/structure.md

 There are some advantages of splitting your application in this way:

- - Your client JavaScript bundle can be significantly smaller if you separate out code that a specific user type will never use.
+ - Your client JavaScript bundle can be significantly smaller if you separate out code that a specific type of user will never use.

  - You can deploy the different applications with different scaling setups and secure them differently (for instance you might restrict access to your admin application to users behind a firewall).